inconceivableza/ip-location-api/README.md

 The `/ipccdata.IpCcService/Lookup` POST route implements the service required by the [Bluesky bskyweb service](https://github.com/bluesky-social/social-app/blob/f3bc962494e55de8a4fa6805db73c081a07b47d4/bskyweb/cmd/bskyweb/server.go#L596).
 This requires a JSON body containing `{"ip": b64_ip_v4_or_v6}`, where `b64_ip_4or6` is a base64 string encoding of the bytes of an IPv4 or IPv6 address, and returns `{"countryCode": country_code}` or `{"error": errorMessage}`.

+The `/config` GET route implements the service requested by the [Bluesky social app](https://github.com/bluesky-social/social-app/blob/main/src/state/geolocation/config.ts#L11).
+This looks up the IP address of the requestor and returns a JSON string with `{"countryCode": countryCode, "regionCode": regionCode}`.
+(It doesn't yet add the additional config that Bluesky expects.

 There are two more routes, but these **only run with an API key defined**:

 - `/random/{ipVersion}`, e.g. `/random/6`